Justice Department defends Whitaker appointment as acting attorney general

 The Justice Department's Office of Legal Counsel has weighed in before on the president's legal authority to use the Vacancy Act to bypass the department's normal order of succession and pick someone not in line to move up.
 But that opinion, written in 2007 after the resignation of Alberto Gonzales as attorney general, assumed that the president's pick already held a Senate-confirmed job.

-Maryland also argued that the appointment of Whitaker violates a provision of the Constitution, which specifies that top positions in the government can be filled only by someone who has been confirmed by the Senate.
+Maryland also argued that the appointment of Whitaker violates a provision of the Constitution that specifies that top positions in the government can be filled only by someone who has been confirmed by the Senate.
 Whitaker's appointment bypassed that process.

 But Engel's opinion said the Justice Department has identified over 160 times throughout U.S. history when presidents appointed non-Senate confirmed government officials to serve in high level positions.
 In recent years, the opinion said, such appointments were made by Presidents George W. Bush and Barack Obama.